pghdeveloper/InMemoryCacheDemo/README.md

 Since the data in a cache is usually persisted, we should implement a database to store the data.
 And if the cache is expired, we can make a call to the database to get the data and store it in the cache.

 Implement cache strategies for better performance(TTL, cache warming, and cache expiration handling)

+Implement Middleware or a helper function to centralize error handling

+Input Validation

+Add Logging to handle key events like cache hits, misses, and errors

+Hardcode values to a configuration file

+Rate Limiting

+Use Https